Skip to content

 DB_PASSWORD=your_secure_password

-Important variables to configure:
+Key variables to set:

-• DB_USERNAME - The database user created in Step 2
+• DB_USERNAME: the database user created in Step 2

-• DB_PASSWORD - The database password created in Step 2
+• DB_PASSWORD: the database password created in Step 2

 Terminal window